nikalsh/fivexo-mmr-client/README.md

-# Five In A Row Client
+# Five In A Row MMR Client
-- Demo client game built with Svelte.

 ## Prerequisites
 - npm
-- Patchwerk MMR Server
+- Five In A Row MMR Server

 ## Run locally
 ```bash